This text is translated into Russian by google automatic human level neural machine.

 Fern-eagle is collected in May-June at the stage of dairy maturity, when he just got out of the ground, and harvested for a whole year: dried, marinated, salted.
 Collecting a fern, as people joke, this is Zen in the Far East.
 In the markets and in the shops among the variety of sharp Korean snacks, you are sure to find a fern.

 In addition to the fern in the markets of the city and the edge, you can buy jam, syrups and tinctures of lemongrass, and vinegar is added to tea.

 Primorsky Krai is famous for its Primorsky Pastry Factory.
 The products of the factory are included into the obligatory set of gastronomic souvenirs of Primorye along with salmon balyk, red caviar, seafood and wild plants.

 CHOCOLATE WITH MARINE SALT AND LAMINARIA.
 Laminaria is rich in iodine, which is found in organic form and is therefore easily digested.
 The combination of cocoa beans and seaweed, one superfood with another - in the best traditions of the Far Eastern cuisine.

 CANDIES "PRIMORSKIE".
-Back in 1967, the employees of the Vladivostok confectionery factory, led by the master of the retail shop Anna Chulkova, developed the original recipe for the "Bird Milk" sweets, recognized as the best in the USSR.
+Back in 1967, the employees of the Vladivostok confectionery factory, headed by the master of the retail department, Anna Chulkova, developed an original recipe for "Bird's milk" sweets, recognized as the best in the USSR.